oracle/weblogic-azure/resources/doc/guidance-for-tagging-resource.md

 # Guidance on Applying Tags in Solution Templates

+## What are Tags in this context and why are they useful?

+Tags are arbitrary name=value pairs that can be associated with most Azure resources.
+Azure features such as Azure Policy can use Tags to enforce cloud governance policies.
+For more about tags, see [Use tags to organize your Azure resources and management hierarchy](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources).

 ## Step 1: Audit Resources Created in the Offer

 To determine the resources that will be created in your offer, use the following commands based on the template type: